alipianu/engl210ehandbook/README.md

 ## 1. Overview
-***

 ### 1.1.
 About
-This `engl210ehandbook` repository contains the codebase for the entirely static [uwhandbook.online](https://uwhandbook.online) website created as a group project for the *Genres of Technical Communication* course ([ENGL 210E](https://uwaterloo.ca/english/course-descriptions-200-level#e210e)) at the University of Waterloo.
+This `engl210ehandbook` repository contains the codebase for the entirely static [uwhandbook.online](https://uwhandbook.online) website created as a group project for the *Genres of Technical Communication* ([ENGL 210E](https://uwaterloo.ca/english/course-descriptions-200-level#e210e)) course at the University of Waterloo.
 This online handbook serves as a guide for freshman and prospective mathematics faculty students about the following topics: the mathematics faculty, first-year math and cs courses, food, navigation, student life, and student services.

 In this assignment, the content, distribution medium, and implementation details of each group's student handbook was up to the group's discretion.
 Our team chose to implement our handbook as an online website rather than a physical resource since (1) there is no distribution cost involved and (2) the information is much more easily accessible.